riggraz/no-style-please/_posts/2022-03-13-photos-from.md

 * Between 'do good' and 'don't be evil': on the ethical landscapes of Google's stratospheric internet balloons
 * The State and/of the Map
 * Crowdsourced crisis-mapping & the infrastructure of open-source information
-* Open-source Humanitarianism: A study of online communities, crowdsourcing & corporations
+* Open-source Humanitarianism: A study of online communities, crowdsourcing & corporations (thesis proposal)

 ### Presentations

 * Experience and Ethnography in the Himalayas
 * The Graduate Press: Orientation Month 2020
-* Pierre Bourdieu: Theory of Practice
+* Pierre Bourdieu: Theories of Practice
 * The Social Life of Supply Chains
-* Anthropology of Nature and Ontological Turn
+* Anthropology of Nature and the Ontological Turn
 * Global Borderlands: Theories and Methods
 * The social life of (our) supply chains*
 * Critical approaches to design and data*
 * HOT Summit*
 * Open Data Day*
 * csv,CONF*
+* RightsCon*
+* Wikimedia Unlock Demo Day*

 I also had to give a few presentations about some of the topics, and a few others for for classes.
 I don't count those, though.

-\*
+\*Given during my time in graduate school, but not necessarily related to my time there.

 ### Projects